ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 ### Manually Managing State

 - Terraform has a command called `terraform state` for advanced state management.
-For example, if you have a long state file (detailed) and you just want to see the name of your resources, which you can get them by using the `list` subcommand.
+For example, if you have a long state file (detailed) and you just want to see the name of your resources, you can get them by using the `list` subcommand.

 ```bash
 terraform state list
 aws_instance.tf-ec2
 ```

-### Creating a AWS S3 bucket
+### Creating an AWS S3 bucket

-- Create a S3 bucket.
-Go to the `main.tf` and add the followings.
+- Create an S3 bucket.
+Go to the `main.tf` and add the following.

 ```t
 terraform {